imarco20/data_parser/README.md

 ## Usage

-Install Python 3.8 and install the dependencies included in the requirements.txt file, using the command "pip install -r requirements.txt".
+No extra libraries need to be installed, just install Python.
 Then, download the repo and open a terminal in the root folder.
 For the input, you can use the command line as follows:

 Use the command "python parser.py {original file format} {file path}".